How to Remove Fake Google Reviews

 That distinction is important before you begin the reporting process.

-How to Report a Fake Google Review
+Steps to Report a Fake Google Review

 You cannot delete reviews yourself — but you can report them for policy violations.